 Now we’re finally ready to get back to the idea of infinity.

-You probably know that the natural numbers, the counting numbers, are infinite.
+You know the natural numbers are infinite.

 The process of adding a one to a number to get the next number in line is called a successor function.